owl-automata/SharKNX/docs/guides/en/getting-started.md

 - A KNX IP gateway reachable on the same IP network as your device
 - (Recommended) An ETS project file (`.knxproj`) for your installation

 > **Subscription:** SharKNX requires an active subscription.
-A 2-day free preview is available on first install without sign-up.
+Without an active subscription or trial, you can only load one ETS project and cannot connect to gateways or multicast.
 Monthly and yearly plans include a 14-day free trial.
 A lifetime plan is also available as a one-time purchase.
 See [Subscription Plans](reference/subscription-plans.md) for details.

 ---

-## Step 1 — Discover Your Gateway
+## Step 1 - Discover Your Gateway

 The **Discovery** page opens automatically when the app starts.
 It is the leftmost page in the bottom navigation bar.